Maximize Sales In Peak Periods, Part 2

 There’s gold in that line-up

 If we’re going to increase sales, it would be helpful to assess your sales increase potential.
-Let’s dig deeper into how to maximize sales potential from your existing guest traffic.
+Let’s dig deeper into how to maximize sales from your existing traffic during peak periods.
 During your busiest rush periods, there is untapped sales potential from your already full restaurant and from the lineup at your door.
 Keep an open mind, and consider the following.

 In order to get an idea of how much sales potential is waiting to be discovered, you need to ask: